 The ideal time to start asking questions is at the beginning of a remote meeting.
 Make sure to take note of their responses, and ask them about their experiences.
 If you don’t know them that well, you could ask a few questions like the ones above.

 As you get to know the other person better, the topics you can discuss will get deeper.
 Some conversations can last for hours and leave you with the best information about one another.
 If you keep in mind that the conversation should be interesting for both of you, you’ll enjoy the experience of remote meetings even more!

 The next time you're starting a meeting or need an icebreaker to get to know your team or colleagues more, use Brightful Meeting Games.
+Aside from activities like Question of the Day, there are fun games like Pictionary your team will love.
 You'll find all the tools you'll need in one place to build deeper and closer relationships with friends, family and colleagues.